rajisharan/12th-microbiology/content.en/microbiology/microscopy/_index.md

 - Scanning electron microscopes (SEM.
-- Scanning transmission electron
+- Scanning transmission electron microscopes (STEM)

-microscopes (STEM) The electron microscope was invented

-in 1931 by two German scientists, Ernst Ruska and Max Knoll.
-Ernst Ruska later
+The electron microscope was invented in 1931 by two German scientists, Ernst Ruska and Max Knoll.
+Ernst Ruska later received Nobel Prize for his work in 1986.
+The Transmission Electron Microscope (TEM) was the first type of Electron Microscope to be developed.

-**(b)** Tubercule bacilli stained using Fluorescent dye observed under Fluorescence microscope

 **Table 2.1: Difference between light and electron**

-**S.No Light microscope**

-1\.
-Light is the illuminating source

-2\.
-Specimen preparation takes usually few minutes to hours.
-Live or dead specimen may be seen

-3\.
-Condenser, objective and eye piece lenses are made up of glasses

-4\.
-Specimen is stained by coloured dyes

-5\.
-It has low resolving power (0.25µm to 0.3 µm).
-It has a magnification of 500X to 1500X

-6\.
-Vacuum is not required

-7\.
-Image is seen by eyes through ocular lens

-received Nobel Prize for his work in 1986.
-The Transmission Electron Microscope (TEM) was the first type of Electron Microscope to be developed.

 ### Principle